 Like I mentioned before, the fountains are essential viewing for Vegas visitors.
-The free, choreographed water show has more than 1,200 illuminated jets of water and runs every 15 to 30 minutes.
+In other words, the free, choreographed water show has more than 1,200 illuminated jets of water and runs every 15 to 30 minutes.

-Whether you are planning a last-minute trip here, you are sure to find a deal!
-With flight and hotel packages to Las Vegas from Vancouver starting at $685 per person* for four nights and flight and hotel packages from Toronto starting at $770 per person* for four nights, getting lucky in Vegas this St. Patrick’s Day has never been easier! *Prices as of February 22, 2016 for four star accommodation based on two travellers!
+In conclusion, whether you are planning a last-minute trip here, you are sure to find a deal!
+With flight and hotel packages to Las Vegas from Vancouver starting at $685 per person* for four nights and flight and hotel packages from Toronto starting at $770 per person* for four nights, getting lucky in Vegas this St. Patrick’s Day has never been easier! *Prices as of February 22, 2016 for four-star accommodation based on two travellers!

 Have you ever been to Las Vegas?